arun-kr-reddy/notes/computer_architecture.md

   - **flow (read after write):** always needs to be obeyed because they constitute true dependency on previous output value
   - **anti (write after read):** exists due to limited number of architectural registers, dependency on a (register) name only not on value
   - **output (write after write):** cause same as anti dependency
+- **control dependency:** special case of data dependency on the instruction pointer (`IP`/`PC`), for a control-flow instruction next instruction known only once branch is evaluated
 - **detecting data dependencies:** between instructions in a pipelined processor to guarantee correct execution
   - **scoreboarding:** each register in register file has associated valid bit associated with it, an instruction writing to register resets the bit, instruction in decode stage will check if all source & destination register are valid
   just 1bit per register but need to stall for all dependencies not just flow